CHART OF

 ARTICLE II: GOVERNANCE STRUCTURE

-Section 2.1 - Board of Trustees
+Section 2.1 - Board of Regents

 The Board of Regents shall be the highest governing body of the University, consisting of not less than nine (9) and not more than twenty-seven (27) members.